-During this week in the spring, chapel services are focused on spiritual development.
+During this week in the spring semester, chapel services are focused on spiritual development.
 Students will have the opportunity to attend sessions throughout the week with a guest speaker.

-MACU Rally
+MACU Homecoming

-MACU Rally is a homecoming event for our alumni.
+MACU Homecoming event for our alumni and an opportunity for students to network with them.
 There are various sessions, workshops, and activities scheduled.
 Students are encouraged to attend but are not required.